cthoyt/cthoyt.github.io/_posts/2025-12-19-pubmed-ner-starter.md

 the [Biolexica project](https://github.com/biopragmatics/biolexica) (which will also get renamed to be domain-agnostic).

+Other domains can be directly used.
+For example, in the energy domain, the [Open Energy Ontology](https://semantic.farm/oeo) can be used with `pyobo.get_grounder("oeo")`.
+In general, the
+[Semantic Farm](https://semantic.farm) can be used to find ontologies from other domains.
+Within the NFDI, there are [collections](https://semantic.farm/collection/) for each NFDI consortia that contain lists of relevant ontologies, controlled vocabularies, databases, and other resources that mint identifiers.

 I hope this was a helpful introduction!
 If you've got questions about these workflows or want to see a demo on your favorite literature source/ontology/NER method, post an issue to the relevant package's issue tracker.